Working Together: Our Stories

 © Parks Canada / Nancy Hildebrand

 On February 25, 2011, a blanket ceremony, drumming and a delicious salmon and bannock banquet marked the birth of Šxwimelə Gifts14, which means "store" in Halq'eméylem, at Fort Langley National Historic Site's Visitor Centre.
 The new shop is managed by members of the Kwantlen First Nation, located across a narrow channel of the Fraser River from the site.
 In Fort Langley, ties with the Kwantlen stretch back to the fort's operation between 1827 and the 1880s, when the Kwantlen were the key trading partners at this Hudson's Bay Company post.
-During the blanket ceremony, Kwantlen Elders pinned colourful blankets on the Šxwimelə staff—primarily Aboriginal youth and elders—to symbolize them taking on the responsibility for the store on behalf of the nation.
+During the blanket ceremony, Kwantlen Elders pinned colourful blankets on the Šxwimelə staff—primarily Indigenous youth and elders—to symbolize them taking on the responsibility for the store on behalf of the nation.
 Kwantlen youth will have the opportunity to learn about their culture and how to run a business alongside their elders.
 Blankets were also presented to dignitaries including the local mayors and site managers, in appreciation of the honour of welcoming the Kwantlen at the site.

 Quote: "This is huge for the community.
 It's our first economic venture.
 We see it as giving birth to a 'baby', and being able to nurture what this 'baby' will look like." - Kwantlen spokesperson Brenda Fernie